cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-close.md

 ## Compatibility

-`CLOSE` is fully conforming with the SQL standard. `CLOSE ALL` is a Greenplum Database extension.
+`CLOSE` is fully conforming with the SQL standard. `CLOSE ALL` is a Cloudberry Database extension.

 ## See Also